Gideon Mensah (footballer, born 1998): Auxerre

 On 12 August 2022, Mensah signed a three-year contract with Auxerre.

+1. FC Köln

+On 11 July 2026, Mensah moved to 1.
+FC Köln in Germany on a two-year contract.

 International career

 Mensah made his debut for the Ghana national team in the 2021 AFCON qualifier against South Africa in 2019.

 He was part of the Ghana national team in the 2021 Africa Cup of Nations that suffered elimination at the group stage of the competition.

 He was selected for the Ghanaian 2022 FIFA World Cup squad and started in the Group H match against South Korea.

+On 2 June 2026, Mensah was named in head coach Carlos Queiroz's 26-man squad for the 2026 FIFA World Cup.